-Students are billed for their tuition upon registration and it is due by payment deadline.
+After registration, students are billed for their tuition a few weeks before the quarter starts.
 Tuition can be paid by credit card, check, cash, or deferred payment.

 Credit Card

 Discover, MasterCard, Visa, and American Express credit card payments are accepted: